Marissa-Perry/nirwals-pipeline/README.md

 # NIRWALS Pipeline

-Science data reduction pipeline for reducing NIRWALS data from SALT.
+Primary and science data reduction pipeline for reducing NIRWALS data from SALT.

 ## Structure